What is the Word of Faith Movement?

 6. Other False Doctrines & Beliefs

-- They believe that Jesus died spiritually and that He had to be tortured and born again in hell before He rose from the dead.
+- They believe that Jesus died spiritually and that He had to be "tortured in hell" and "born again in hell" before He rose from the dead.

 - They believe that the office of apostles and prophets still exists today.
 While most Word-Faith teachers do not outright claim to have an authority that matches or supersedes the Bible, they do allege that God gives them direct or special revelation in the form of words of knowledge, prophecies, and visions.
 Therefore the teachings of word-faith "apostles" or "prophets" cannot be questioned or challenged by their followers as they allege to hear from God alone because they claim to hold the spiritual offices of prophet and apostle.

 - They believe that Jesus and His disciples were rich and that to be poor is a sin or to be sick is a sin.